 The Goa-born writer, artist and curator goes on to talk about how the artists were originally invited in 2019, but the event got cancelled and so, somewhere, a different meaning was accrued to the work.
 Among artists to watch out for, he says, there is “Zhanna Kadyrova, an artist from Ukraine who fled Kyiv when Russia invaded.
 She has used bread (a kind called palyanitsya) as a symbol for differentiating between the enemy and their own.
 Kadyrova’s work would be an installation of a rock collected from the bed of a Ukrainian river, sliced as bread and placed on the table as a sign of hospitality.”

 “Then we have Sahil Naik, who is talking about history the state didn’t think important to preserve,” adds D’Souza.
 His installation talks about a dam that was built when Goa was liberated, in 1961.
 When the dam was complete, the houses right under it, in one of Goa’s oldest villages—Curdi—were submerged.
 In 1970, however, the village re-emerged.
 Since then, each summer, the villagers return to the ruins and sing to the landscape.

-Talking of sustainability, D’Souza says, “It is a given that with the climate conditions here at Fort Kochi, the materials used by artists will be sustainable and recyclable.”
+Talking of sustainability, D’Souza says, “It is a given that with the climate conditions here at Fort Kochi, the materials used by artists responds to these conditions.”

 Talking about sustaining as an artist, D’Souza says it is always tough.
 “But, having said that we are grateful to the government of Kerala for all the support.
 Things are looking up—there are plans for artists' residencies and seminars in the pipeline; then there are artists supporting artists and so on.
 Fundraising models have improved too,” he adds.